 1. The Harry Potter Bookstore

-Obviously, this should be at the top of everyone's list of things to do in Porto!
+Obviously, this should be at the top of everyone's one day in Porto itinerary!
+If you're a Harry Potter fan of course.

 J.K.
 Rowling, author of the Harry Potter books, lived in Porto for a time, and the architecture of the Lello bookstore inspired her vision of Hogwarts.